jeanCarloMachado/little-architecture/README.md

 ----

-## Duration: 20 mins to 1 hour
+## Duration: 20 mins

 - How to setup an application from the scratch
-- How to use TDD, OOP, FP, and AOP.
+- How to use TDD, OOP, FP, and AOP, SP.
 - The gateway pattern and why it matters

 ## Problem space